-At January 31, 2017 and January 31, 2016, inventory is entirely comprised of finished goods inventory.
-Finished goods inventory consists of hardware and related parts for mobile asset units held for sale.
-For the years ended January 31, 2017, 2016 and 2015, a provision for excess or obsolete inventories has been recorded in cost of revenues of nil, \$0.1 million and \$0.3 million, respectively.
+At January 31, 2019 and January 31, 2018, inventory is entirely comprised of finished goods inventory.
+Finished goods inventory primarily consists of hardware and related parts for mobile asset units held for sale.
+For the years ended January 31, 2018, 2017 and 2016, a provision for excess or obsolete inventories has been recorded in cost of revenues of nominal, \$0.1 million and nil, respectively.